Share

 Key training requirements for those working with young people

-There are two main courses.
-One is designed for all those working with young people and the other specifially for Club Welfare Officers.
+There are three main courses.
+Safeguarding and Protecting Children Workshop/e-Learning is designed for all those working with young people and Time to Listen is specifically for Club Welfare Officers and Regional Welfare Officers.

 Safeguarding and Protecting Children Workshop